-These old fashioned Chocolate Arrowroot Cookie Squares are an all-time favorite that has been made in my family for decades; great for the freezer too.
+These old fashioned Chocolate Arrowroot Cookie Squares are an all-time favourite that has been made in my family for decades; great for the freezer too.

 As a child, I first remember these simple and delicious no-bake Chocolate Arrowroot Cookie Squares as being made by Aunt Marion Morgan from Port-de-Grave, my mothers home town.
 She was an “aunt” in the Newfoundland sense of the word, where the “aunt” and “uncle” were more commonly used as terms of respect for your elders than as a reference to a blood relative.